oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

         MaxThreadsConstraint:

 ```

-and the Operator generates this delta to update the domain.
+The Operator will then use this delta to update the domain.

 ```
 resources: